HEALTHINF 2009 Abstracts

 Authors:

-Vânia Santos and J. S. Cunha
+Vânia Santos and J. P. S. Cunha

 Abstract: The Rede Telemática da Saúde (RTS) is a telematic network connecting health care providers in the Aveiro region (Portugal), aiming at supporting the continuity of care.
 Using the RTS, health care professionals and institutions can securely share clinical data.
 RTS makes use of an integration engine, which accesses the scattered data sources to create a virtual unified view of patients’ information.
 While the RTS is deployed over a wide-area private network, the variety of bandwidth links, supporting systems and applications using the same infrastructure, can impact the QoS in multiple ways.
 In this paper, we describe the development of a toolkit for monitoring the performance of the distributed integration process.
 With these analysis mechanisms, it is possible to detect bottlenecks and introduce optimizations in the system, especially in the integration engine module.
 Its deployment in the production environment assists the maintenance team in the routine operations of RTS health telematic network.